 Tell your immediate supervisor or another employer representative as soon as possible.
 Your employer must offer you first aid.
-Depending on your condition, your employer must also have you brought home, to the hospital or to the doctor of your choice.
+Depending on your condition, your employer must also have you brought home, to the hospital or to the doctor or nurse practitioner of your choice.
 The employer must pay for your transportation.

-You must also see a doctor to get a medical certificate.
+You must also see a health care professional to get a medical certificate.
 If you can’t return to work, you must give the certificate to your employer to get paid while you’re absent.

 Will I get paid?

 - Day of the accident: Your employer must pay your full salary for that day, even if you had to leave early.